 - Examples of “third-party forms” are transcripts from schools, employment verifications from a supervisor, and license verifications from another state.

 - Forms requiring a supervisor signature, seal, or notary may have to be MAILED to the Board office directly UNLESS the document specifically indicates to UPLOAD the document.

 The requirements for this license type are provided in the following section(s).

 Requirements Before the Practical Examination

-- Arrange for the Board office to receive an official transcript from Board-recognized undergraduate college or university, sent directly from the school to the Board office by the exam deadline.
+- An official transcript from Board-recognized undergraduate college or university, sent directly from the school to the Board office by the exam deadline.

-When the deadline for the exam date passes, the Board office will mail examination packets to all candidates who applied on time and whose documentation it has received.
+When the deadline for the exam date passes, the Board office will send examination packets to all candidates who applied on time and whose documentation it has received.
 Candidates who apply late will receive their examination packets only after the Board office confirms availability of a seat and receives all required documentation.